easysoa/EasySOA/pureAirFlowers-ServiceUiScaffolderProxy/readme.txt

 The SCA component name to launch is "RestSoapProxy".
 An other component "RestSoapProxy_withIntents" works with the Log intent and the autorearm fuse intent.
 To activate this component, change the value of the property "composite.file" in the "pom.xml" file with the value "RestSoapProxy_withIntents".

+If you want to use the intents, you need to build them first !

 ## Execution

 To run this proxy :